-Children are welcome in this warm and clean home environment where they are able to learn the importance of good personal hygiene from an early age through well organised routines and practices.
-They learn that they should wash their hands after using the toilet, after playing in the garden and before eating to prevent germs accumulating.
+Children are made welcome in this warm and clean home environment where they are able to learn the importance of good personal hygiene from an early age through well-organised routines and practices.
+They learn that they should wash their hands after using the toilet, after playing in the garden and when they come back from the park to prevent germs accumulating.